-Citing Court Order, INEC Rejects Turaki-led PDP NWC
+Citing Court Order, INEC Rejects Turaki-Led PDP NWC

 The commission explained that its position was clearly reiterated to the PDP leadership during a meeting held at INEC headquarters on Friday, December 19, 2025, underscoring its commitment to due process and respect for judicial authority.

-Recall that the opposition party has been embroiled in internal disputes ahead of the 2027 general elections, with factions loyal to the minister of Federal Capital Territory (FCT), Nyesom Wike and Governor Seyi Makinde of Oyo state holding rival meetings and challenging the legitimacy of party structures.
+The opposition party has been embroiled in internal disputes ahead of the 2027 general election, with factions loyal to the Minister of Federal Capital Territory (FCT), Nyesom Wike, and Governor Seyi Makinde of Oyo State holding rival meetings and challenging the legitimacy of party structures.

 Checks revealed that the Ibadan convention was held amid conflicting court orders.